A focus group is a small group people (e.g. 5 – 12) who have something in common that is of interest to the researcher.

 - It’s very difficult to analyse the data.

-- Some group behaviours, such as conformity, might occur.
+- Some group behaviour, such as conformity, might occur.